Chongqing Rail Transit

 The Chongqing Rail Transit (branded as CRT; also known as Chongqing Metro) is the rapid transit system in the city of Chongqing, China.
-In operation since 2005, it serves the transportation needs of the city's main business and entertainment downtown areas and inner suburbs.
-As of December 2023, CRT consisted of ten lines, with a total track length of 561.18 km.
-Lines 1, 4, 5, 6, 9, 10, the Loop line and Jiangtiao line are conventional heavy-rail metro lines, Lines 2 and 3 are high-capacity monorails.
-To keep up with urban growth, construction is under way on Line 18 and several other lines, in addition to extensions to Lines 5, 6 and 10.
+In operation since 2005, it serves the transportation needs of the city's main business and entertainment areas in downtown as well as the inner suburbs.
+As of December 2023, CRT consists of twelve lines with a total track length of 561.18 km.
+Lines 1, 4, 5, 6, 9, 10, 18, the Loop line, Jiangtiao line, and Bitong line are conventional heavy-rail metro lines, while Lines 2 and 3 are high-capacity monorails.
+To keep up with urban growth, construction on several other lines is under way.